Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Black hole atoms

 \section{Black hole atoms}

 We now study the genuine ``black hole atoms.''
-We introduce the single non-extremal Reissner--Nordstr\"{o}m black hole as the positively charged atomic nucleus.
-In the following, we examine the quantum wavefunction for a negatively charge particle trapped by the black hole.
+We introduce the single nonextremal Reissner--Nordstr\"{o}m black hole as the positively charged atomic nucleus.
+In the following, we examine the quantum wave function for a negatively charged particle trapped by the black hole.
 This is nothing but the hydrogen atom composed of a black hole nucleus and an electron.